skarvtech/DomainModelsRepositories/README.md

 DomainModels are generally independent of specific components or systems.
 However, some predefined C++ structures such as the digital-data representations (also called CommunicationObjects) for service-definitions, need to be compiled.
 The CommunicationObjects of one repository might depend on other CommunicationObject from another repository.
 These dependencies are automatically resolved by the CMake scripts using the environment variable called **SMART_PACKAGE_PATH**.
 Therefore this variable should point to one (or several) root folders containing domain-models repositories (multiple folders should be separated by a "**:**" within the varaible value).

 Moreover, CommunicationObjects additionally depend on some of the [**UtilityRepositories**](https://github.com/Servicerobotics-Ulm/UtilityRepository).
 Therefore, the location of the cloned UtilityRepositories should be stored within the same environment variable called **SMART_PACKAGE_PATH**.
-You can specify one **parent** location such as e.g. **~/SOFTWARE/smartsoft/src** for all the repositories and point the **SMART_PACKAGE_PATH** to this top-level folder only.
+You can specify one **parent** location such as e.g. **~/SOFTWARE/smartsoft/repos** for all the repositories and point the **SMART_PACKAGE_PATH** to this top-level folder only.
 All the subfolders will be searched recursivelly for the matching dependencies.
 Alltogether, DomainModels can be compiled as follows:

 ```
-> mkdir ~/SOFTWARE/smartsoft/src
+> mkdir -p ~/SOFTWARE/smartsoft/repos
-> cd ~/SOFTWARE/smartsoft/src
+> cd ~/SOFTWARE/smartsoft/repos
-> echo "export SMART_PACKAGE_PATH=$SMART_PACKAGE_PATH:$PWD" > .profile
+> echo "export SMART_PACKAGE_PATH=$SMART_PACKAGE_PATH:$PWD" > ~/.profile
+> source ~/.profile
 > git clone https://github.com/Servicerobotics-Ulm/DomainModelsRepositories.git
 > cd DomainModelsRepositories
 > mkdir build; cd build